 Structured parking will be provided primarily below grade on two levels.
-A total of 380 spaces are proposed to serve the apartments at a blended parking ratio of approximately 1.38 spaces per dwelling unit, which includes a ten percent (10%) reduction within the CU and Old Town Fairfax Transitional Overlay Districts.
+A total of 389 spaces are proposed to serve the apartments at a blended parking ratio of approximately 1.38 spaces per dwelling unit, which includes a ten percent (10%) reduction within the CU and Old Town Fairfax Transition Overlay Districts.
+This exceeds the parking required (349) by 40 spaces.
 No compact parking spaces are proposed.
-An additional twenty-three (23) spaces are proposed to meet the requirement for the retail and nonresidential uses.
+An additional twenty-five (25) spaces are proposed to meet the requirement for the retail and nonresidential commercial uses.
 The parking provided for the retail is derived from the standard parking rate of one (1) space per 200 square feet, reduced by fifty percent (50%), as permitted in the Old Town Fairfax Transition Overlay District, and ten percent (10%) as permitted within the CU District.
-The total number of spaces required for the project is 403.
-The Applicant proposes to provide a total of 424 parking spaces.
-The parking garage will be constructed to accommodate a minimum of twenty (20) electric vehicle charging spaces.
-Five transient spaces will be reserved for delivery and ride sharing companies such as Lift/Uber, Door Dash, Amazon, etc. One (1) loading space is provided for each building, for a total of two, which exceeds the minimum required by the Zoning Ordinance.
+The total number of spaces required for the project is 349.
+The Applicant proposes to provide a total of approximately 423 parking spaces, which now includes nine (9) outdoor parking spaces located off of the access drive.
+These spaces will be utilized for pick-ups and deliveries of companies such as Lift/Uber, Uber Eats, Door Dash, Amazon, etc. The parking garage will be constructed to accommodate a minimum of twenty (20) electric vehicle charging spaces.
+Finally, one loading space is provided for each building, for a total of two, which exceeds the minimum required by the Zoning Ordinance.

 The Applicant will also be complying with the Bicycle Parking standards contained in Section 4.2.8 of the Zoning Ordinance.
 Both Buildings A and B will provide a bike storage area accessible from inside their respective buildings, as well as from the greenway, across from each other.
 The bike storage room on Building A provides U-shaped racks for 26 bicycles and the bike storage room on Building B provides U-shaped racks for 20 bicycles.
 See Sheet A.14.
-The number of bicycle spaces exceeds the Ordinance requirement.
+The number of bicycle spaces exceeds the Ordinance requirement of 20 spaces.
 Bike parking has also been provided outside the retail entrance on Chain Bridge Road.